What Is Cerebral Palsy and How is it Caused?

 To be sure, the costs of a cerebral palsy diagnosis can be substantial.
 In fact, the Centers for Disease Control estimate that the life-time cost of cerebral palsy is approximately $921,000.

 The medical bills that a child will incur over his or her lifetime represent a large portion of the total life-time cost.
 Other contributing costs are the cost of lost wages over the child’s life, the pain and suffering the child will endure, and the limitations placed on the child.

 Given that cerebral palsy is a preventable disease in at least some circumstances, there is the possibility that the family of a child born with cerebral palsy may be able to recover from the delivering hospital or physician.
 If you have a child with cerebral palsy, and believe that it may have been due to the negligence of the delivering physician, you should speak with a dedicated birth injury attorney to discuss your potential case.

 Have You or Your Child Been the Victim of a Birth Injury?

 If you have recently given birth to a child, and either you or the child suffered some kind of injury, you may be entitled to monetary compensation to help cover the expenses associated with your injuries.
-To learn more about what a plaintiff must prove in a birth injury lawsuit, contact one of the dedicated malpractice attorneys at Wais, Vogelstein, Forman & Offutt.
-The skilled advocates at WVF have many years of experience bringing a wide variety of medical malpractice suits, including birth injuries.
+To learn more about what a plaintiff must prove in a birth injury lawsuit, contact one of the dedicated malpractice attorneys at Wais, Vogelstein, Forman, Koch & Norman.
+The skilled advocates at WVF have many over 200over 200 years of combined experience bringing a wide variety of medical malpractice suits, including birth injuries.
 Call (410) 567-0800 to set up a free initial consultation.